Android Wireless Debugging

 • Wifi network

 You can download adb from Android Studio or as standalone installations.
 Make sure the path to the adb executables is added to PATH.
-For example, if you're on Windows, adb is located in the C:\Users\<User>\AppData\Local\Android\Sdk\platform-tools\adb.exe.
+For example, on Windows, adb binary is located at C:\Users\<User>\AppData\Local\Android\Sdk\platform-tools\adb.exe.

-You can check is adb is ready by running the command adb --version.
+You can check if adb is ready by running the command adb --version.

-Please enable the Developer Options first if you haven't done so.
+Please enable Developer Options first if you haven't done so.
 See this guide.

-Both host machine and Android device need to be on the same Wifi network.
+Both the host machine and Android device need to be on the same Wifi network.

 warning